MJP-MSFT/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When you add to an existing deployment, the ODT can automatically use the same architecture (32 bit or 64 bit) and source location (Office CDN or local source) as the existing installation of Office 365 ProPlus.
 Because of this, you do not need to specify these values when creating the configuration file, which means you can use a single configuration file to deploy to multiple deployment groups.
 The Office Customization Tool, however, requires that you specify all these values, so you can only use this feature if you create the configuration file in a text editor.

 > [!NOTE]
-> Deployment of language packs or proofing tools without pre-staged content will download from content delivery network(CDN).
-This may upgrade your local install to the latest version available on the CDN.
+> Deployment of language packs or proofing tools without pre-staged content will download directly from the content delivery network (CDN).
+This may upgrade your local install to the latest version available on the CDN for the specified channel.

 ## Deploy proofing tools